Benigno S. Aquino Jr. Avenue: Route description

 Senator Benigno S. Aquino Jr. Avenue begins at the junction of General Luna Street, Infante Avenue, and Marcelo H. del Pilar Street, located at the boundary of Iloilo City Proper and Molo.
-The avenue traverses the Iloilo City districts of Mandurriao and Jaro, as well as the municipalities of Pavia, Santa Barbara, and Cabatuan.
+The avenue traverses the Iloilo City districts of Mandurriao and Jaro, as well as the municipalities of Pavia and Santa Barbara.
 It is a 16.62 km highway featuring six to eight lanes, complemented by a two-lane service road and a protected bike lane.
 It includes two four-lane flyovers that cross over President Corazon C. Aquino Avenue and Felix Gorriceta Jr. Avenue in Pavia.

 History

-Benigno S. Aquino Jr. Avenue was constructed in 1975 and originally known as Jaro West Diversion Road.
-It was built as an alternative route to downtown Iloilo City, as Lopez Jaena and E. Lopez Streets in the Jaro and La Paz districts were experiencing heavy traffic due to the presence of numerous institutions in the area.
+Benigno S. Aquino Jr. Avenue was constructed in 1975 and was originally known as Jaro West Diversion Road.
+It was built as a bypass and an alternative route to downtown Iloilo City, as Lopez Jaena and E. Lopez Streets in the Jaro and La Paz districts were experiencing heavy traffic due to the presence of numerous institutions in the area.
 The initial stretch of Jaro West Diversion Road was a 5 km route that began in Barangay Sambag in Jaro and ended in the then-swampy barangays of Bakhaw, Bolilao, and San Rafael in Mandurriao.

-With the construction of the new Iloilo International Airport in Cabatuan, the road was extended and has since become the main thoroughfare from Iloilo City to the new airport.
+With the construction of the new Iloilo International Airport in Cabatuan in the mid-2000s, the road was extended and has since become the main thoroughfare from Iloilo City to the new airport.
 It has been widened to accommodate six to eight lanes, featuring two-lane service road in its section within Iloilo City, along with a protected, tree-lined elevated bike lane.
 The section in Mandurriao has evolved into a major business district in Iloilo City.